Last updated August 28, 2023

 And after a day spent hiking, unwind at the local winery and swap tales of Butch Cassidy and the Sundance Kid, who used the canyons to hide from the law in the late 1800s.
 The charming town of Moab is the gateway to some of the west’s most spectacular scenery and colorful history.

-For those on the east coast and not planning an epic road trip to the west, why not head up to the Bar Harbor area of Maine for more than lobster.
+For those on the east coast, why not head up to the Bar Harbor area of Maine for more than lobster?
 Just outside the popular Maine summer coastal town (and a feasible drive from Boston), travelers can visit Acadia National Park.

 There are many ways to enjoy Acadia National Park, from hiking to rock climbing, but biking is one of the most popular experiences.
 From the rugged coastal scenery to watching the sunrise above the Atlantic Ocean, Maine offers something for every level of cyclist.
 Spend your days riding quiet and beautiful tree-lined roads and your evenings enjoying some of America’s finest seafood cuisine—the perfect antidote to busy city life.